yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli.md

 : Name of the cluster to back up.

 --retention-period=_days_
 : Retention period for the backup in days (integer).
+Default is 1.

 --description=_description_
 : A description of the backup.